Notes from an American (Texan) living and doing business in England

 A lot of the challenges I faced in moving to the UK do not apply for citizens from the European Economic Area.
-EEA citizens have rights here that I did not have until I became a British citizen, EEA citizens do not need to get the increasingly scarce type of work visa that I had to hold before I achieved citizenship.
+At least until Brexit is final, EEA citizens have rights here that I did not have until I became a British citizen, EEA citizens do not need to get the increasingly scarce type of work visa that I had to hold before I achieved citizenship.

 As of early 2013 I am a dual citizen of the UK and USA.
 This makes a big difference.
 I lost out on work here in the past because of not being a British citizen.
 If your company is American-based and not UK-registered, until you reach the upper echelons it is difficult to get Britons to do business with you.
 But setting up a foreign branch or office has lots of tax implications for Americans.

 One of the books I point out near the end of this page is my most essential reference about tax implications.
 It’s more than 800 pages of dry material, but it has helped me sidestep mistakes that would have been horribly expensive.

 Introductory Tips to Make a Fool of Yourself a Little Less Often

 If you are American and want to do business here, it will not be like in the States.
 An occasional minor stumble will not hurt, but blundering too often or too badly (even just once) will sink your business here.
 A few tips:

 - Avoid the mistake Obama’s staff made when Gordon Brown visited.
 Always tend to protocol, especially where anyone’s stature must be acknowledged.